Tempuskg/markdown-toggle/README.md

 }
 ```

-Persisted state: The last view (source/preview) per markdown document is stored using VS Code's `globalState`.
+**Persisted state:** The last view (source/preview) per markdown document is stored using VS Code's `globalState`.
 When you reopen a file, the toolbar/status bar reflects this stored mode; toggling resumes from that state.

+**Cleanup stale entries:** Over time, state entries for deleted/moved files may accumulate.
+The extension automatically cleans these up on activation.
+You can also manually trigger cleanup via the command palette:
+- Open Command Palette (`Ctrl+Shift+P` / `Cmd+Shift+P`)
+- Run: `Markdown: Cleanup Stale View State Entries`

 ## Development
 ```powershell